-In addition, certain of our officers, key employees and other employees are party to individual employment agreements.
+Certain of our officers, key employees and other employees are party to individual employment agreements.
 We have entered into a non-disclosure and non-competition agreement with some of our executive officers.
 All of our officers and employees are subject to confidential and proprietary information provisions set forth in our Code of Business Conduct and Ethics.